 I was warned to stay away from the Rae Dunn FB groups mostly because of the strict rules and drama.
-But, I had product to move, so I joined four or five of them.

 I’ve learned that there are a lot of rules but not anything out of the ordinary.
 Admins are especially sensitive to people criticizing resell prices.
 You don’t like the asking price, move on and don’t run up a thread with 150 comments complaining about a person asking $60 for a $12.99 tray.
 Just don’t.